MicrosoftDocs/powerbi-docs/articles/powerbi-desktop-getting-started.md

  ![](media/powerbi-desktop-getting-started/Designer_GSG_VisualizationTypes.png)

-Let’s fast-forward a bit, and see what the **Report** view looks like after a handful of visualizations have been added, as well as a few new Report pages.For more information about reports, see **[Report View in Power BI Desktop](powerbi-desktop-report-view.md)**.
+Let’s fast-forward a bit, and see what the **Report** view looks like after a handful of visualizations have been added, as well as a few new Report pages.
+For more information about reports, see **[Report View in Power BI Desktop](powerbi-desktop-report-view.md)**.

 The first Report page provides a perspective of the data based on *Overall rank*.
 When we select one of the visualizations, the **Fields and Filters** pane shows which fields are selected, and the structure of the visualization (which fields are applied to the **Shared Axis**, **Column Values**, and **Line Values**).